 Home Sweet Motel (Welcome to Wonderland #1) by Chris Grabenstein

 P.T.’s grandfather owns an old Florida motel that predates Disney World.
 Even the tacky statues he’s accumulated aren’t bringing customers anymore.
-P.T. figures out a marketing strategy to save the motel form foreclosure.
+P.T. figures out a marketing strategy to save the motel from foreclosure.

 Little Green Men at the Mercury Inn by Greg Leitich Smith